-If you run a professional services company, you have probably heard of storytelling.
-And you want to tell customer, employee, and company stories in an engaging way.
+You have probably heard of storytelling.
+And, when it comes to your business, you want to tell customer, employee, and company stories in an engaging way.

 Creating words that resonate and matter to prospects and clients, and words that create a structure for ongoing content—blog posts, videos, brochure copy, and more.